1. What is a nature positive approach?

 Get Nature Positive has been started in preparation for readiness to commit to specific goals and metrics, such as the upcoming Science-based targets for nature.

-Available in late 2022, the upcoming science-based targets for nature will be based on universal frameworks and biodiversity-related metrics being developed by Science-based Targets Network (SBTN), Task Force on Nature-related Financial Disclosure (TNFD), and other partners.
+Available in 2023, the upcoming science-based targets for nature will be based on universal frameworks and biodiversity-related metrics being developed by Science-based Targets Network (SBTN), Task Force on Nature-related Financial Disclosure (TNFD), and other partners.

 Companies looking to take their commitment to nature one step further can join the SBTN corporate engagement programme.
 This programme is available now and allows companies to co-design and develop nature science-based targets as well as to assess their impact on nature and prioritise where they need to take action to meet global and planetary boundaries.